-The term “prosecutorial misconduct” refers to illegal or unethical conduct by a prosecutor in a criminal case.
-Because of the power they wield, prosecutors are bound by a strict standard or rules and professional ethics.
+The term prosecutorial misconduct refers to illegal or unethical conduct by a prosecutor in a criminal case.
+Because of the power they wield, prosecutors are held to strict standards and professional ethics.
 When they are found to have committed misconduct, they can be disciplined and the defendant can be afforded relief.
 This can include a conviction being overturned.

-Prosecutorial misconduct may occur not only at a criminal trial.
+Prosecutorial misconduct is not limited to the context of a criminal trial.
 It can take place at any stage of the criminal court process.
 Some of these stages may include pretrial proceedings and sentencing hearings.

 In general, there are four main types of prosecutorial misconduct in the criminal justice system.
 These are:

 - discriminating in jury selection.